Is it possible for an employee to join his/her previous company if the employee was fired from the same company?

 5. Work environment:

-For some employees apart from money, position and job domain, the work environment also matters a lot.
-If they find difficulty in coping up with their current job, they could as well try getting rehired in their previous company as they need not adjust for anything new instead it would make their environment more comfortable due to known faces and relationships.
+If they find difficulty in coping up with their current job, they could as well try getting rehired in their previous company as they need not adjust for anything new instead, it would make their environment more comfortable due to known faces and relationships.

 6. Budding opportunities: